TheHaymaker/DataLoom/README.md

 }
 ```

-When can then be used in a TypeScript application as follows:
+Which can then be used in a TypeScript application as follows:

 ```typescript
 import { VisitIdBusinessLogic, AttributionParamKeys } from './generated/ts/visitIdBusinessLogic';